 An easy recipe for oven roasted Brussels sprouts.
 The Brussels sprouts are seasoned with butter, garlic and Parmesan, and baked in a 425 F oven until beautifully caramelized.

 Roasted Brussels sprouts are a delicacy.
-It’s difficult to believe it when you look at – and smell – the raw vegetable, but when baked and caramelized, it transforms into something amazing.
+It’s difficult to believe it when you look at – and smell – the raw vegetable, but when roasted and caramelized, it transforms into something amazing.

 My late grandma, Miep, was Dutch.
 Like most Dutch grandmas, her baking was amazing – she baked with lots of butter.
+Her pannekoeken (Dutch pancakes) were out of this world.
 However, like most Dutch grandmas, her method of cooking vegetables was to boil them, sprinkle with salt, and serve.
 Like other northern cuisines, traditional Dutch cuisine is very skimpy on seasonings – salt and pepper is usually all you get.

-Boiled and salted vegetables can be delicious, of course, especially when not overcooked (these simple boiled green beans are a good example).
-Grandma’s Brussels sprouts were wonderful – she used fresh, young sprouts, boiled them until just tender and salted liberally.
+Boiled or steamed vegetables can be delicious, of course, especially when not overcooked (these simple boiled green beans are a good example, as are steamed carrots).
+Grandma’s Brussels sprouts were wonderful!
+She used fresh, young sprouts, boiled them until just tender and salted liberally.
 I loved them as a kid.

 A few years ago, at a dinner party, I tried maple roasted Brussels sprouts.
 It was my first time trying oven roasted Brussels sprouts, and I was amazed at how delicious they turn out when roasted.